-How to Repurpose Blog Content
+- How to Repurpose Blog Content

-Social Media Video
+- Social Media Video

-Number four, you can create adverts and short clips from a longer video.
-So this is particularly useful if you’re looking to promote your video on social media out through channels like Instagram or some other channels or Twitter even where some of the channels require shorter format and also where you know people have got less time or are less patient.
-You could make a ten second clip or a twenty second short advert and then use that to promote a longer video.
-So a longer video like this, particularly if it’s over ten minutes, you’re going to find it really hard to get any kind of real traction from that on social media because people haven’t really got the time to watch it.
-They’re generally snacking on content, they’re in between coffee breaks or, in between coffee breaks?
-In between meetings?
-Having a coffee break?
-They’re in a meeting, not paying attention to the meeting, looking at their mobile phones.
-They’re not going to watch ten minutes of video.
-They might do on YouTube, the rules on YouTube are slightly different, but social media channels…unlikely.
-Take a small snip, take a few clips out of it, re-edit it maybe, make it shorter, repurpose it, use it as an advert essentially to drive towards the longer video.
+You can create adverts and short clips from a longer video.
+This is particularly useful if you’re looking to promote your video on social because some of the channels require short format, and also where you know people have got less time or are less patient.
+You could make a ten second clip or a twenty second short advert and then use that to promote your full video driving traffic to your website.
+Who is watching you on social?
+How long do they have?
+Are they snacking on content, in between meetings or on a coffee break.
+Time is short.
+So take a small snip, a few clips out of your video, re-edit, make it shorter, add some text, repurpose it, use it as an advert to drive people to where you want them to be.

 - Repurpose Video for Branding

 - Video Content Ideas

-Get Our Video Upload Cheat Sheet 2018.
+Get Our Video Upload Cheat Sheet 2020.

 Maximum video length for Snapchat?
 Correct aspect ratio for Instagram?